The Possession: Plot

 Em tells Clyde about an invisible woman who lives in her box who says that Em is "special".
 Alarmed by her behavior, Clyde attempts to dispose of the box.
 During their next weekend at Clyde's, Em gets progressively more upset with the disappearance of the box and accuses Clyde of abusing her.
-She flees the house and recovers the box.
+Em flees the house and recovers the box.
 The voice from the box begins conversing with her in the Polish language, before seemingly possessing her.
+Stephanie finds out about the abuse accusations and has a judge prevent the children from being with their father.

-Clyde takes the box to a university professor who tells him that it is a dybbuk box that dates back to the 1920s; it was used to contain a dybbuk, a dislocated spirit as powerful as a devil.
+Clyde takes the box to a university professor who tells him that it is a dybbuk box that dates back to the 1920s or '30s; it was used to contain a dybbuk, a dislocated spirit as powerful as a demon.
 Clyde enters Em's room and reads Psalm 91 until a dark but invisible force throws the Tanakh across the room.
-Clyde then travels to a Hasidic community in Brooklyn and learns from the rabbi Tzadok (Matisyahu) that the possession has three main stages; in the third stage, the dybbuk latches onto its human host, becoming one entity with it.
+Clyde then travels to a Hasidic community in Brooklyn and learns from the rabbi Tzadok that the possession has three main stages; in the third stage, the dybbuk latches onto its human host, becoming one entity with it.
 The only way to defeat the dybbuk is to lock it back inside the box via a forced ritual.
 Upon further examination on the box, Tzadok learns that the dybbuk's name is "Abyzou", or "Taker of Children".

+Later that evening, Em violently attacks her mother when Stephanie discovers her gorging herself like an animal out of the refrigerator.
+Stephanie's boyfriend Brett suggests that Em be examined by a psychologist.

-Em has a seizure and is taken to the hospital for an MRI.
+The next morning, Brett prepares to take Em to the psychologist.
+However, when Em stares malevolently at Brett, his mouth begins gushing blood and his teeth begin falling out, causing him to drive away frantically.
+Em has a seizure on the front lawn and is taken to the hospital for an MRI.
 During the procedure, Stephanie and Hannah are horrified when they see the dybbuk's face in the MRI scans next to Em's heart.
 Clyde and Tzadok join the family at the hospital and attempt to conduct an exorcism, which results in a struggle between Clyde and the dybbuk.
 Clyde survives the attack, but the dybbuk is passed from Em to him.
 Tzadok performs a successful exorcism; Abyzou emerges from Clyde and crawls back into the box.
 The family is reunited, with Clyde and Stephanie's love rekindled.